Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 My existing PyTorch code
 ========================

-In the code below, we have a `BoringModel` containing a single linear layer trained on some random data for 10 epochs.
+In the code below, we have a ``BoringModel`` containing a single linear layer trained on some data for 10 epochs.
-The `run` function contains a custom training and validation loops.
+The ``run`` function contains custom training and validation loops.

 .. code-block:: python